kubeflow/website/content/docs/about/docs.md

 ## Contributing to the docs

 We welcome updates to the docs!
 Please help us make them better.
-Small fixes, typos, big fixes, plugging gaps&mdash;all are useful.
+Small fixes, typos, bug fixes, plugging gaps&mdash;all are useful.

 * For help with getting started, take a look at the [README](https://github.com/kubeflow/website/blob/master/README.md).